alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - Turing production: a subdomain of the `turingsafehaven.ac.uk` domain
     - use the `Safe Haven Domains` subscription
     - use the `RG_SHM_DNS_PRODUCTION` resource group
-  - Turing testing: a subdomain of the `dsgroupdev.co.uk` domain [in the `Safe Haven Domains` subscription]
+  - Turing testing: a subdomain of the `dsgroupdev.co.uk` domain
     - use the `Safe Haven Domains` subscription
     - use the `RG_SHM_DNS_TEST` resource group
   - Other safe havens: follow your organisation's guidance.
-This may require purchasing a dedicated domain
+    - this may require purchasing a dedicated domain

 #### Create a DNS zone for the custom domain
 Whatever new domain or subdomain you choose, you must create a new Azure DNS Zone for the domain or subdomain.
 - If the resource group specified above does not exist in your chosen subscription, create it now in the `UK South` region
 - Click `Create a resource` in the far left menu, search for "DNS Zone" and click `Create`, using the resource group and subscription specified above.